Matty-El/urban-attiva/TESTING.md

 ### Unresolved

-1. Defect Ref DEF006: Sorting by rating is failing as products with no rating appear at the top when filter by rating high to low.
+1. Defect Ref DEF006: Sorting by rating is failing as products with no rating appear at the top when filter by rating high to low - needs to be resolved.
 2. Defect Ref DEF008: The add product review and blog comments buttons are not rendering correctly on Safari browser.
 Also affecting other buttons - looks like a CSS issue but only affects Safari.

 ---